Water Team trips are currently on hold due to the COVID-19 pandemic.

 Training is not required as your team leader and/or in-country partner will guide you throughout your trip.
 However, attending an annual water training camp is highly recommended.
 We offer a reduced rate for volunteers attending a training camp who are registered for an upcoming water project trip.

-How are water projects and trip teams funded?
+How are team trips and team projects funded?

-Significant portions of our water projects are funded by sponsors and donors.
-Volunteers are expected to contribute to the cost of the water project and cover the full cost of their trip.
-Volunteers can either pay their own way or fundraise to cover their trip costs, which include: airfare; hotels; in transit and in-country meals; accommodations; ground transportation; and administrative fees.
+Volunteers are expected to contribute to the cost of the water project and cover the full cost of their trip including airfare; hotels; in transit and in-country meals; accommodations; ground transportation; and administrative fees.
 Volunteers can either pay their own way or fundraise to cover the total tripper cost of $4,000.

 When do I have to decide if I want to be a part of a trip team?